TheOneHyer/aspgen/README.md

 per second or limiting total allowable password guesses, there is no substitute for a strong password.
-This problem is compounded when working in environments where a hacker's password cracking speed is only limited by their hardware.
+This problem is compounded when working in environments where a hacker's password cracking speed is only limited by their hardware as specialized hardware can guess trillions of password hashes (semi-encrypted passwords) per second.

 A secure password is simply a password that is harder/takes longer to guess.
 In the worst-case scenario for a hacker, he or she will simply